aretka/GNews-wepsite/README.md

 ### Articles

-Main article part stores 3 articles in a row. </br>
+> Main article part stores 3 articles in a row. </br>
-Article component is comprised of react bootstrap element - card component. </br>
+> Article component is comprised of react bootstrap element - card component. </br>
 Each card contains image on the top, article title, description, date of publishing. </br>
 When article is clicked it opens original article in new tab. </br>
 When client server starts it loads articles and prints them immediately. </br>
+If article description exceeds 4 lines it truncates description with ellipsis.

 **Hover effects**:<br/>
 <img src="screenShots/hoverEffects.gif" width="350">